Tutorial 1 - Your First BattMo Model

 The values of the state quantities at each time step are stored in the states cell array.
 Each entry in the array describes the state of the simulation at a given timestep.

-For example, we can look at the state of the simulation at timestep 10 (shown in the dashboard plot above) using the command:
+For example, we can look at the state of the simulation at timestep 10 using the command:

 disp(output.states{timestep})